pedpess/schedulie/README.md

 # Schedulie

-A playground app that fetches a JSON file and displays the opening hours :clock:.
+A playground app that fetches a JSON file and displays the opening hours 🕒.
 Built with: [React Native](https://facebook.github.io/react-native/)

 ## Getting Started